-As artistry infiltrated the architecture industry, architects began pushing the boundaries of building design.
+As artistry infused the architecture industry, architects began pushing the boundaries of building design.
 Modernism in the early 20th century was borne out of the importance of industrial architecture.
-Frank Lloyd Wright and other prominent modernists began employing the motto form follow function by integrating the necessities of industrial buildings with simple decorations inherent in the modern style.
+Frank Lloyd Wright and other prominent modernists began employing the motto "form follows function" by integrating the necessities of industrial buildings with simple decorations inherent in the modern style.

-The modern design will go on to lead industrial design for decades, morphing into other architectural styles, including international style and brutalism in the process.
+Modern design would lead industrial design for decades, morphing into other architectural styles, including International Style and Brutalism.

-Architects were often contracted to design not only the factory itself but also the dwellings for the factory workers.
-This meant that entire city blocks were developed into cohesive housing development, replete with recreational spaces, public buildings, and more.
-Thus, industrial architecture came to dominate architecture as a whole for much of the 1900s.
+Architects were often contracted to design the factory itself and the dwellings for the factory workers.
+This meant that entire city blocks were developed into cohesive housing development, replete with recreational spaces, public buildings and more.
+Thus, industrial architecture dominated architecture as a whole for much of the 1900s.

-Another shift in industrial building design is on the horizon as our culture begins to become more conscious of architecture's impact on the natural environment.
-Progressive architects are looking to create buildings of all types that are environmentally friendly, and industrial buildings that do not always have the best environmental track record are at the forefront of this change.
-Sustainable structure options, like fabric buildings, are springing up throughout the industrial sector, and some architects are also challenging how we view industrial architecture in this day and age.
+Another shift in industrial building design is on the horizon as our culture becomes more conscious of architecture's impact on the natural environment.
+Progressive architects are looking to create environmentally friendly buildings, and industrial buildings that do not always have the best environmental track record are at the forefront of this change.
+Sustainable structure options, like fabric buildings, are springing up throughout the industrial sector, and some architects are also challenging how we view industrial architecture today.

-Industrial architecture describes a minimalist style of surface decoration, industrial materials, clean lines, flat roofs, jutting edges, and polished surfaces.
+Industrial architecture describes a minimalist style of surface decoration, industrial materials, clean lines, flat roofs, jutting edges and polished surfaces.
 This particular style has increased in popularity over the last several decades.
-It is widely embraced by those who choose to live life in busy industrial centers and away from suburban communities.
+It is widely embraced by those who live in busy industrial centers and away from suburban communities.
 Many individuals are attracted to the style's use of greener materials and modern designs.
-Because of these reasons and many more, industrial architecture is not only highly fashionable but is expected to grow even more significant.
+Because of these reasons and many more, industrial architecture is highly fashionable and expected to grow even more significantly.

-With a dwindling manufacturing industry, cities and urban areas are looking to new development opportunities.
+With a dwindling manufacturing industry, cities and urban areas seek new development opportunities.
 Many creative architects have managed to reinvent and preserve existing industrial spaces via existing industrial infrastructures.
-Transforming an area's industrial buildings and old spaces into new housing, businesses, and other vibrant spaces can breathe life into a decaying community.
+Transforming an area's industrial buildings and old spaces into new housing, businesses and other vibrant spaces can breathe life into a decaying community.
 Urban revitalization is becoming more and more prevalent in cities throughout the world.

 Here are some innovative features of industrial design that you may want to incorporate into your living space.

-Open space is increasingly popular within private residential homes.
-Industrial space is highly sought after for their open interiors, high ceilings, and access to natural light.
+- Open spaces: Open space is increasingly popular within private residential homes.
+Industrial space is highly sought after for its open interiors, high ceilings and access to natural light.
 Skylights and large windows shower the interior of your home with abundant light as the high ceilings and spacious rooms further perpetuate the style's expansive nature.
 Often, industrial interiors have fewer walls.
 The large, open rooms allow more flexibility for you to make creative yet practical use of the space.

-Dividers within large industrial spaces can be used to split the space into smaller areas.
+- Dividers: Dividers within large industrial spaces can be used to split the space into smaller areas.
 Individual spaces can accommodate multiple functions.
-If you are working with a time-frame and tight budget, this is a simple solution to a costly remodel.
-The use of dividers or movable walls lets you partition your home easily such that it meets your growing and changing needs.
+If you are working with a short time frame and a tight budget, this is a simple solution to a costly remodel.
+Dividers or movable walls let you partition your home easily to meet your growing and changing needs.

-Industrial architecture is one of the most notable residential styles in cities throughout the world today.
-In fact, the form has become so popular that it has seeped into facets of interior design as well as residential suburban architecture.
+Industrial architecture is one of the most notable residential styles in cities today.
+The form has become so popular that it has seeped into facets of interior design and residential suburban architecture.

-If you are keen on living in a space with a distinctive industrial style yet but do not fancy the city life, then you may very well be able to find your ideal industrial-style loft in a less urban space.
-Industrial style spaces exist within many buildings and homes in smaller towns and suburbs.
+If you are keen on living in a space with a distinctive industrial style yet but do not fancy city life, then you may very well be able to find your ideal industrial-style loft in a less urban space.
+Industrial-style spaces exist within many buildings and homes in smaller towns and suburbs.
 These spaces are often converted from old factories and manufacturing plants.

 However, the historic charm can add to the beauty of the home's interior.
-That being said, industrial-style spaces in smaller cities, towns, and suburbs so you need to take care of that area remains anchored in the character of the region where it is located.
+That being said, new industrial-style spaces in smaller cities, towns and suburbs should take care that the area remains anchored in the character of the region.